Searching for non-order-preserving braids algorithmically: Braids and orders

 Proposition \ref{prop:whyalgworks} is the crucial result used in our algorithm.
 To show a braid $\beta$ does not preserve a positive cone of $F_n$, it suffices to show that for some $k$, $\beta$ does not preserve any $k$-precones of $F_n$.
 For any fixed $k$, there are a finite number of $k$-precones of $F_n$, each with finite cardinality.
 So Proposition \ref{prop:whyalgworks} reduces the infinite problem to a finite problem -- assuming the braid does not preserve any order.

-The proof of Proposition \ref{prop:whyalgworks} uses a well-known style of argument which is described in the proof of a similar statement in Section 1.6 of Clay and Rolfsen's book \cite{CR16}.
+The proof of Proposition \ref{prop:whyalgworks} uses a well-known style of argument which is described in the proof of a similar statement in Section 1.6 of Clay and Rolfsen's book \emph{Ordered Groups and Topology} \cite{CR16}.
 For the convenience of the reader, we've included a proof here.

 Towards this goal, we prove some necessary lemmas.
 First, we show that the union of a family of nested precones is a positive cone preserved by the braid $\beta$.

 \begin{lem} Suppose that for each positive integer $k$, we have a $k$-precone $P_k$ of $F_n$ preserved by $\beta$.
 If $P_k\subset P_l$ for all $k\leq l$, then $P=\bigcup P_k$ is a positive cone of $F$ preserved by $\beta$. \end{lem}